Frequently Asked Questions

 Yes.
 Product Upload integrates directly with Wix e-commerce stores.
 Install the Wix app, connect your site, and import products with full support for product galleries, categories, weights, and dimensions.

 Product Upload supports WooCommerce via CSV export.
-Import your products into the Product Upload dashboard as usual, then select the products you want to export, click "Send to Platform" at the top, and choose WooCommerce.
+Import your products into the Product Upload dashboard as usual, then select the products you want to export, click "Publish products" at the top, and choose WooCommerce.

 This will generate a CSV file formatted for WooCommerce's built-in product importer.
 In your WordPress admin, go to Products > Import, upload the CSV file, and follow the mapping steps.
 This process works for both single and bulk product exports.

 Need to understand the WooCommerce CSV format?
-Download our free Woocommerce Product Csv Template or grab the Woocommerce Product Csv Agent Skill for technical details.
+Download our free /resources/templates/woocommerce-product-csv-template or grab the /resources/skills/woocommerce-product-csv-agent-skill for technical details.

 No. Product Upload focuses on the sourcing and listing creation stage - getting products from supplier websites into your store quickly and accurately.